Water Bath Canning Equipment

 Canning season is here.
 Let’s get started!

-We have several Canning Guides (with more to come!), but this post will start at the beginning: the equipment needed to safely can your own food.
+We have several Canning Guides, but this post will start at the beginning: the equipment needed to safely can your own food.
 While it may seem like canning is some crazy hobby that requires tons of specialized equipment, the truth is that you can get started for under $50.
 Many of the needed items are already in your kitchen drawers and most of the equipment can be reused each year.

 I titled this post “collecting” because some items can be found at secondhand stores, garage sales, Craigslist, or your grandma’s basement.
 Obviously, you want to consider the source and use common sense, but if handled correctly, canning gear has a long and useful life.